Why should you follow safety precautions when charging batteries?

 - To prevent electric shocks, never touch or come in contact with both terminals at the same time.
 If baking soda solution is applied with a cloth, remember that these solutions can conduct electricity.

 - When battery cables are removed, ensure that they are clearly marked "positive" and "negative" so that they are reconnected with the correct polarity.

 - Use a battery carrier to lift a battery, or place hands at opposite corners.
 Remember, batteries can weigh 30 to 60 lb (about 14 to 27 kg) so practice safe lifting and carrying procedures to prevent back injuries.

-- Use a self-leveling filler that automatically fills the battery to a predetermined level.
+- Use a self-levelling filler that automatically fills the battery to a predetermined level.
 Never fill battery cells above the level indicator.

 - Do not squeeze the syringe so hard that the water splashes acid from the cell opening.